Landlords should familiarize themselves with the statewide regulations that govern security deposits in Florida and understand their responsibilities.

 - “Damage” refers to destruction that occurs because of abuse or negligence by a tenant during the course of the tenancy and can affect usefulness, value, normal function of the rental unit.
 Pet damage (heavily stained and ripped carpet), broken tiles, hole in the wall, broken windows and missing fixtures are all examples of damage.

-The Law on Security Deposits in Florida
+Security Deposits and Tax Filing in Florida

 Tips for Florida Landlords on the Right Practices for Security Deposits